World War III (1998 film): Global nuclear war

-As a show of force, on March 31 Soshkin orders a symbolic nuclear strike above the North Sea.
-The United States responds by going to full nuclear alert and preparing to execute the Single Integrated Operational Plan.
-On April 1 (ironically April Fools Day), a Soviet radar post suffers an equipment malfunction.
-Falsely believing that the USSR is under nuclear attack, Soshkin orders an all-out retaliatory nuclear strike against the West.
+On March 31 Soshkin makes a show of force with a nuclear strike above the North Sea.
+The USA orders full nuclear alert and prepares to execute the Single Integrated Operational Plan.
+On April 1, a Soviet radar post suffers an equipment malfunction.
+Falsely believing the USSR is under nuclear attack, Soshkin orders a retaliatory strike against the West.
 The nuclear powers of NATO have no choice but to respond in kind, and thousands of nuclear devices are launched across the Northern Hemisphere.
-The narrator intones, "There is no further historical record of what happens next," suggesting that civilization was either wiped out or destroyed to such a great extent, that overall post-war human survival -- much less, the reconstruction of civilization -- would be rendered all but impossible.
+The narrator announces "There is no further historical record of what happens next."